wp-plugins/real-estate-finder/readme.txt

 = 2.1 =
 Automatically upgrade the plugin and all previous settings should remain intact.
 Tested upto 3.1.2 WP and fix bugs

+= 2.2 =
+Automatically upgrade the plugin and all previous settings should remain intact.
+Tested upto 3.1.3 WP and fix bugs